kallaway/100-days-of-code/r1-java-log.md

 **R1D4 - January 9th, 2021**
 Learning about the order in which an object is initialized when you create a new instance of a child of another class in Java.
 Constructor and Method Overloading.
 Also learned about importing static methods from a Class with 'import static'.
 Covered the use of the final keyword in variables, methods and classes.
 And also an intro to Arrays.

+**R1D5 - January 10th, 2021**
+Finished section 20 of the Java course, which covered Array fundamentals.
+Finished section 21 which covered 2D arrays.
+Entered section 22, where we analyze class design and UML diagrams.